Legendgreat/setting-up-albw-ap/README.md

 Azahar does not allow you to use `.3ds` files to play games, only `.cci` files, but we need a `.3ds` file to patch.
 As such, you might find it handy to duplicate your `.3ds` rom (copy > paste), and simply changing the file extension from `.3ds` to `.cci`.
 This works perfectly fine, and will allow Azahar to run the game.

-If you have done all these correctly, you should be able to simply start the game in Azahar, and connect to your Archipelago sync.
+If you have done all these steps correctly, you should be able to simply start the game in Azahar, and connect to your Archipelago sync.
 If working correctly, the Archipelago Client should say `Connected` and all the `Room Information` below.
 If you do not see `Emulator connected`, refer to the troubleshooting section below.

 ## Troubleshooting